 Category of People in Impulsive Buying

-Each person can be categorised into three categories.
+Each person can be categorized into three categories.
 I believe we are all in one of these categories.
 All we have to do is find our category and work our way down from there.
-Impulsive Buying can’t be avoided but can be minimised.
+Impulsive Buying can’t be avoided but can be minimized.

 1. Aggressive impulsive buyer

 Over 60% of Individuals will fall in the category.
 Luckily I was never a part of this category but almost all my friends are still a part of this category.
 If you’re an aggressive Impulsive buyer, you’re that person who looks at something and instantly gets attracted to buy it.

 You think less and buy more.
 This doesn’t mean you’re not intellectual, it means that you love buying anything that attracts you and doesn’t think about your finances at the point of purchase.

 How to stop being an aggressive impulsive buyer?

 The first thing I want you to do is every time you see anything which is attractive (eg: burger, jewelry, earphones, apple watch, shoes) you need to take a pause.
 Wait for 10 seconds and think; Is this needed?

 How will this purchase help me?
 Can I avoid this purchase?
 If the answers aren’t all that appealing, it’s clear this is something you shouldn’t purchase.

 Then take a step back, move the other, and don’t waste your hard-earned money on this expenditure.